You are currently viewing Bustard species from common to rare in East Africa

 Bustards – Family Otididae

 These omnivorous birds are mainly found in grassland, savanna and semi deserts.
+They eat berries, plant material, insects, small rodents and small reptiles.
 In some species sexual dimorphism is well visible.
+Often they move in pairs.

 To give you as actual information as possible we use Avibase, the books “Birds of South of the Sahara”, “Birds of East Africa”, “Birds of Kenya and Northern Tanzania”.
-Then we put the most characteristic information to the photo.
+Beside a good photo for identification we give the most characteristic information.

 You can also follow us on Facebook “Bird photography Safaris Kenya” and see the numerous species as well as the beautiful photos from Lorenzo Barelli.